odarroyo/openseespy_starting_tutorials/README.md

 ## Requisitos de instalación / Requirements
 El primer tutorial indica qué deberás tener instalado para los tutoriales y proporciona los comandos para hacerlo.
 Estos tutoriales parten de la base de tener instalados OpenSeesPy, opsvis, vfo y opseestools.
 Esta última es una librería de rutinas de análisis que he desarrollado conjuntamente con mis estudiantes.
 La librería se puede instalar directamente desde PyPi: https://pypi.org/project/opseestools/ y el repositorio está disponible en: https://github.com/odarroyo/opseestools

+The first tutorial indicates what you will need to have installed for the tutorials and provides the commands to do so.
+These tutorials assume that OpenSeesPy, opsvis, vfo, and opseestools are installed.
+The latter is a library of analysis routines that I have developed together with my students.
+The library can be installed directly from PyPi: https://pypi.org/project/opseestools/ and the repository is available at: https://github.com/odarroyo/opseestools